sachin02-hub/IISC-Assignment/README.md

 ### Manual Object Selection using BBOXWidget in Jupyter (Colab)

-A Object Array will have to be defined manually similar to text prompts.
+An Object Array must be defined manually similar to text prompts.

 A widget will run, using which the user has to select points on the objects to be segmented.
 It will work even with 1 point per object defined in the array.

 View of the Widget
 <img width="1374" height="797" alt="image" src="https://github.com/user-attachments/assets/a94b060a-83c4-4485-8ebe-9a493e64c1fc" />

-#### Multi Objects
+#### Multiple Objects
 The points selected in the widget is converted into forms accepted by SAM2 models and is added as the initial points to consider for segmentation.

-The video, currently in the form of frames are fed into this SAM2 model and the mask is propogated across the video.
+The video, currently in the form of frames are fed into this SAM2 model and the mask is propagated across the video.

 Output video of Multi-Object Segmentation: https://github.com/user-attachments/assets/c1fb490e-98b3-4e4e-bbf3-2fabcbc0ffe3

-#### Single Objects
+#### Single Object
 A difference when the same approach is applied to Single Object Segmentation is that the mask generated will have to be reshaped before it is applied on the frames.
 A Mask is generally of the form (N,H,W) Where N is the number of objects.
 But in Single Object segmentation, N is 1, so the shape of the Mask by default changes to (H,W).
 The Annotator expects a 3-D form of input, hence these masks will have to be reshaped to (1,H,W).